Janekk/ReactDotNetBrowserify/README.md

 	  ]
 	}
 	```
-This config is processed during the build to create a special Browserify bundle for the server (See [gulpfile.js](./gulpfile.js)).
-ASP.NET ReactConfig class only needs to reference this one bundle file.
+This configuration is processed by the build task to create a special Browserify bundle for the server (See [gulpfile.js](./gulpfile.js)).
+ReactJS.NET [ReactConfig](./App_Start/ReactConfig.cs) only needs to reference this one bundle file.

-ASP.NET project is configured to trigger the bundling automatically (running gulp in pre-build event).
+ASP.NET project is configured to trigger the bundling automatically (running gulp task in pre-build event of .NET project).

-Additionally, there is a default gulp task to automatically rebuild client-side assets on every change of source scripts; Run the ```gulp``` command to start watching for changes;
+Additionally, there is a default gulp task to automatically rebuild client-side assets on every change of source scripts; Run the ```gulp``` in command-line to start watching for changes;

-More detailed informations can be found in [this blog article](#).
+More detailed informations can be found in [blog article (TBD)](#).

 ## TODO
+...